“Because you believed I was capable of behaving decently, I did.” ~ Paulo Coelho

 Grow his IQ?
 You will not get good results with this kind of behavior.
 Always refer to that person’s behavior and actions.
 Try first to pay them a compliment, try first to tell them how great they are, how smart and capable they are and then share with them that which is bothering you.

-Express your love and appreciation for that person and then express your concern for the way they are acting, for their actions and behaviours.
+Express your love and appreciation for that person and then express your concern for the way they are acting, for their actions and behaviors.
 A behavior can be corrected, can be changed, can be improved.
 Tell them how great they are and how they can do much more by changing some of their actions.
 People don’t like to be criticized and less or nothing will be achieved with criticism.

 So next time when your friend, mother, father, husband, wife, dog, cat or what other creatures is getting on your nerves, pay close attention to your thoughts and feelings.
 Observe your thoughts and do your best to not react, because when you react things only get really messy.